Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are severe punishments but also special leniency.

-Announcing the verdict, the panel of judges said that the case occurred in the context of the country and the world facing an especially dangerous and unprecedented pandemic; the entire political system had to brace itself against each outbreak in many different ways and measures; the people were confused and scared.
+Announcing the verdict, the panel of judges said that the case occurred in the context of the country and the world facing an especially dangerous and unprecedented pandemic; the entire political system had to brace itself against each outbreak in many different ways and measures; and the people were confused and scared.

-Meanwhile, the system of facilities, equipment, medical biological products, and medicines in each locality is not available or is not sufficient to meet the demand.
+Meanwhile, the system of facilities, equipment, medical biological products and medicines in each locality is not available or is not sufficient to meet the demand.

-According to the People's Court, even when the epidemic broke out, the medical infrastructure in many localities was overloaded and collapsed.
+According to the People's Court, even when the epidemic broke out, the medical infrastructure in many localities was overloaded and fell into a state of collapse.

 The jury of the Viet A case (Photo: Justice).